"You know," said John, "winter break is coming up."

 The high probability of getting punched in the ribs happened to deter me from dining with the unintelligent masses, which is why I usually spent my lunch break in my room.
 Today, however, I was heading outside for an appointment.

-He would be there before I as his class was closer, and I didn't want my bench taken by some overly-affectionate couple or a large, strong rugby player.
-I was halfway there when I saw, down a deserted hallway, the Trio of Idiots beating up another kid.
+He would be there before I as his class was closer, and I didn't want my bench taken by some overly-affectionate couple or a large, stupid rugby player.
+I was halfway there when I saw, down a deserted hallway, the Trio of Idiots (as I've dubbed them) beating up another kid.
 Looks like the rugby player was outed anyway, I thought.
 I kept walking, there was nothing I could do without injuring myself or making it worse for him, but not before one of them saw me looking.

 "Hey!
 There's the freak!"
 Idiot One shouted.

 I ran.
 Down the corridor, taking the second right to lead me to a set of stairs.
 I could hear them pounding after me.
 I couldn't just disappear into a crowd, most were at lunch or outside.
 I ran up the stairs, the trio rumbling up in my tracks.
 They might've been strong, but I was faster.
 Top of the stairs, left, janitor's closet?
 No, too obvious, Aha!, a classroom in use by a club, that will do.
 I stopped and entered the room with a calm walk, closing the door after me as the club looked up.

 All underclassmen, I've never seen them, so I played confused.